sheikhbayazid/sheikhbayazid/README.md

 ## Hi there 👋, I am an iOS dev based in Stockholm 🇸🇪

 - 🔭 Focusing on becoming a senior iOS developer
-- 🥅 2022 Goals: Contribute and build more projects
+- 🥅 2022 Goals: Contribute and build amazing projects
-- ⚡ Hobby: Love explore & share new knowledges and technologies
+- ⚡ Hobby: Love explore & share new knowledge and technologies

 ### Connect with me: